Hemanthbugata/Laravel_PHP-dockerized-application/README.md

    docker images (shows all docker images )

-   docker ps -a (shows all containers)
+   docker ps -a (shows all running containers )